mincho-js/mincho/CONTRIBUTING.md

 Use [Stacked PR](https://timothya.com/blog/git-stack/) for short reviews and linear record keeping.
 - If a commit has a weak dependency, think of #1 #2 #3 being [merged sequentially](https://newsletter.pragmaticengineer.com/p/stacked-diffs).
 - If a commit has a strong dependency, think of #1 #2 #3 being [merged in reverse order](https://www.michaelagreiler.com/stacked-pull-requests/).
-- If you use [git-branchless](https://github.com/arxanas/git-branchless), you can easily rebase with the [`git sync --pull`](https://github.com/arxanas/git-branchless/wiki/Command:-git-sync#fetching-remote-references) command.
+- If you are use [git-branchless](https://github.com/arxanas/git-branchless), you can easily rebase with the [`git sync --pull`](https://github.com/arxanas/git-branchless/wiki/Command:-git-sync#fetching-remote-references) command.
 After that, do `git push -f origin <your-branch>`.

 **Review**